WangJunliang1/ERD/README.md

 + **linkDelay**: Set the transmission delay of each link, in ms.  <br>
 + **payloadSize**: Set the size of data to be transmitted each time, in byte.  <br>
 ------------     <br>
-descript: The output description name corresponding to a single test item in compareSet, which is output to out_res_xx.txt together with the test results.  <br>
+Descript: The output description name corresponding to a single test item in compareSet, which is output to out_res_xx.txt together with the test results.  <br>
 ​